Things you need to know about knee taping

 The automatic corrections get used for enhancing biomechanics and stability.
 The fascial corrections direct the fascia movement.
 The space corrections get used for minimizing the pressure on a targeted tissue.
 Also, the tendon and ligament corrections reduce tendon and ligament stress.

-Knee taping helps protect your knees from certain injuries, provides support and comfort, and a treatment option to patients with osteoarthritis.
+Knee taping helps protect your knees from certain injuries, provides support and comfort, and is a treatment option for patients with osteoarthritis.